-- 1. Establish riparian buffer standards appropriate to maintain, protect, and enhance ecological function of aquatic features. - a.
-Classify streams by stream size, presence of fish, potential for debris flow, and flow duration - b.
-Establish and maintain standards including a no-harvest buffer for all perennial streams, all fish streams, and seasonal streams of high debris flow potential. - c.
-Establish and maintain standards including an equipment exclusion zone, variable tree retention, and retention of sub-merchantable vegetation or shrubs for small seasonal streams.
+- 1. Establish riparian buffer standards appropriate to maintain, protect, and enhance ecological function of aquatic features such as maintaining stream temperature and large wood recruitment from riparian areas. - a.
+Classify streams by stream size, presence of fish, domestic water use, potential for debris flow, and flow duration.

-- d.
+- b.
+Establish and maintain standards including a no-harvest buffer for all perennial streams, all fish streams, domestic water sources, and seasonal streams of high debris flow potential. - c.
+Establish and maintain standards including an equipment exclusion zone, variable tree retention, and retention of sub-merchantable vegetation or shrubs for small seasonal streams. - d.
 Apply specific strategies to aquatic habitats to conserve, protect, and enhance ecological function with consideration to the impacts of climate change. - e.
 Identify and protect areas that serve as potential refugia from climate change effects. - 2.
 Protect, maintain, and enhance habitat for Species of Concern (SOC). - a.
 Align management strategies with applicable species of concern strategies as published by state (ODFW) and federal (USFWS) agencies. - b.
 Establish "Aquatic Anchors" in consultation with ODFW and, where habitat goals are compatible, align with the location of Terrestrial Anchors. - 3.
 Apply alternative vegetation treatment within the riparian areas when circumstances indicate an alternate management approach better achieves aquatic resource goals. - a.
 Implement vegetation treatment projects using a multi-disciplinary approach and, where possible, through interagency coordination. - b.
 Monitor alternative vegetation treatment projects. - 4.
 Maintain the natural functions and attributes of wetlands over time and ensure that no net loss of wetlands occurs as a result of management activities. - 5.
 Enhance aquatic habitats to promote healthy aquatic ecosystems. - a.
 Design and implement aquatic projects that promote the recovery of species listed under the federal endangered species list. - b.
 Assess and identify opportunities for improving aquatic conditions for keystone species, or a species of concern, as defined by federal or state agencies. - c.
-Report all riparian and aquatic restoration projects to Oregon Watershed Enhancement Board (OWEB) that qualify as OWEB projects.
+Report all riparian and aquatic restoration projects to Oregon Watershed Enhancement Board (OWEB) that qualify as OWEB projects. - 6.
+Maintain and protect domestic water sources. - a.
+Consult the Water Resources Department database to identify domestic water use permits within the vicinity of timber sales and forest roads. - b.
+Establish no-harvest buffer standards around domestic water sources within harvest units and apply road strategies as described below to protect water quality.